 Mask Policy: unless the university changes policies, mask is optional during our lectures and exams.
 I will wear it.
-As for recitations: Each individual TA is entitled to decide the mask policy which will apply in their recitations, and they will promptly let you know via Canvas/email at the beginning of the semester.
+As for recitations: Each individual TA is entitled to decide the mask policy which will apply in their recitations, and you can ask them about this at the beginning of the semester.

 Class Location: PCPE AUD.

 Recitation Times and Locations: See Courses@Penn.